TypeScript

 await xm.admin.deleteInstance(instanceId);Error handling

-Section titled “Error handling”All errors throw XmemoryAPIError with an optional .status property containing the HTTP status code.
+Section titled “Error handling”All errors throw XmemoryAPIError with optional .status (HTTP status), .code (structured error code, when the server returned one), and .details.

 import { XmemoryAPIError, XmemoryHealthCheckError } from "xmemory";